[Long Read] Next Irish Election will test whether what a government does makes a difference

 In the early 1930s, Will Rogers, a lifelong Democrat joked that the reason Republicans nearly always won the Whitehouse back then was that they had a habit of having three bad years followed by one good one.

 The good year always fell in an election year.
-However increased consumer spending, real wage gains, a jump in consumer confidence and 216,000 jobs in December may indicate Biden still has cards to play.
+However increased consumer spending, real wage gains, a jump in consumer confidence and 216,000 jobs in December indicates Biden may still have cards to play.

-So 2024 may provide a test for whether an intense focus on policy can actually cut through in an era in which trivia and fearfulness of a populist wave threatens to wipe out consideration of deliver altogether.
+So 2024 can provide a test for whether an intense focus on policy can actually cut through in an era in which trivia and fearfulness of a populist wave threatens to wipe out consideration of delivery altogether.

 Those expecting the US Supreme Court to step in may be disappointed.
 Sure Trump’s sponsorship of the attack on Congress appears treasonous, but without an actual treason charge SCOTUS may not go there.